Meet the MANA Board!

-Marinah’s favorite formative memories are political inquiry from a very young age and walks with her grandfather and mother looking for healing plants.
-Politics and traditional medicine is what led Marinah to midwifery, and she continues in her commitment to both political activism and birth work.
-Marinah has been the president of various non-profit boards, has worked in waterbirth centers and medical facilities doing international non-profit work, and has been the owner of long standing homebirth practices.
-Marinah is currently working with the Midwives Alliance of North America as the 1st Vice-President with a special focus on social justice.
-In addition, she also works with various local grassroots organizations in Arizona such as the Phoenix Allies for Community Health, serving as a board member with Phoenix Allies for Community Health, a free clinic in downtown Phoenix, assists in collective endeavors with other grassroots groups on the issue of immigration, and is active as a medic during political protests.
-Marinah is focused on the issue of lack of access to midwives and the profession of midwifery in communities where health disparities are overwhelming.
-Marinah also continues to work with traditional midwives outside of the U.S and bridges traditional Mexican medicine/healing with western science.
+Marinah’s favorite formative memories are political inquiry from a very young age and walks with her grandfather and mother looking for healing plants in the deserts and mountains of the southwest and Mexico.
+Politics and traditional medicine is what led Marinah to midwifery, and she has a firm commitment to both political activism and birth work.
+Marinah has been the president of various non-profit boards, has worked in waterbirth centers and medical facilities for international NGOs, free-standing birth centers in the U.S, and has been the owner of a long standing homebirth practice.
+Marinah also works with various local grassroots organizations in Arizona such as the Phoenix Allies for Community Health, a free clinic in downtown Phoenix, and assists in collective endeavors with other grassroots groups.
+Marinah is focused on the issue of lack of access to midwives and the profession of midwifery in communities where health disparities are overwhelming, as well as training in cultural safety.
+Marinah also continues to work with traditional midwives outside of the U.S and bridges traditional Mexican and Indigenous medicine/healing with western science and professional midwifery.

 Sarita Bennett, DO, Midwife